So, you’re want to know how to transfer from Coinbase to GDAX? No problem, I’m going to guide you through every step of the way!

 So, now that you know what GDAX do, let’s continue!
 Before I show you how to transfer from Coinbase to GDAX, I wanted to quickly discuss the upcoming GDAX rebrand!

 In May 2018, it was announced that GDAX was changing its name to Coinbase Pro.
 Although all of the same features will be available, new services will also be added.
 This will include protocol and staking voting and additional tokens being supported.

 Furthermore, Coinbase Pro will also make depositing and withdrawing funds even easier, as well as introducing a new feature that allows you to view your portfolio of investments.

-It is important to remember that although GDAX are rebranding to Coinbase Pro, you will still be able to transfer from Coinbase to GDAX (Coinbase Pro).
+It is important to remember that although GDAX is rebranding to Coinbase Pro, you will still be able to transfer from Coinbase to GDAX (Coinbase Pro).

-On top of the GDAX rebrand, the parent company have also purchased a protocol called Paradex, which will allow people to do wallet-to-wallet transfers of ERC-20 tokens within the Coinbase platform.
+On top of the GDAX rebrand, the parent company has also purchased a protocol called Paradex, which will allow people to do wallet-to-wallet transfers of ERC-20 tokens within the Coinbase platform.

 So, now that you know about the upcoming rebrand, the next part of my ‘How to transfer from Coinbase to GDAX’ guide is going to look at how to buy cryptocurrencies on Coinbase.

 Before making a transfer from Coinbase to GDAX, you will need to first open an account with Coinbase.
 Once you have done this, you will also need to confirm your identity by providing a range of personal information (such as your name and address) and then upload your identity card (such as your passport).

 If at this stage you already have coins within your Coinbase account, you can skip to the next section of my ‘How to transfer from Coinbase to GDAX’ guide!